VitaliiBorodii/cgol-go/README.md

 `*`allowed values for a `pattern` argument: `glider`, `lwss`, `bee-hive`

 in case you're running the game with `--infinite` flag - click `Ctrl+C` to stop it

+`overflow` mode will allow cells to reach out of the grid size and appear on the opposite side, which creates a semblance of the infinite grid

+`speed = 4` will result in 4x animation speed (`250ms` delay between life cycles)

 -----
 By default the game of life will start with a [`glider`](https://conwaylife.com/wiki/Glider) pattern in the middle of `25x25` grid